-From the Integrative Nanoscience Institute of the Chemnitz University (Germany) a group of researchers has published an international paper where they have tried to develop a new approach to treat cervical or cervical cancer and, for that, they have finally begun to develop a new methodology where sperm and impression 3D can be a very effective new weapon.
+From the Integrative Nanoscience Institute full Chemnitz University (Germany) a group of researchers has published an international paper where they have tried to develop a new approach to treat cervical or cervical cancer and, for that, they have finally begun to develop a new methodology where sperm and impression 3D can be a very effective new weapon.

 On the one hand, as scientists say, sperm are cells naturally adapted to the female genital environment, so much so that they are able to cross the different ecosystems of the vaginal canal, uterus and ovary.
 Thanks to these qualities they make them a very interesting method to try to distribute anticancer drugs naturally in the female genital environment.